RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 ## Connect over TLS

-To connect to a Redis Cloud database over TLS, you will need:
+To connect to a Redis Cloud database over TLS, you need:

 * A Redis client that supports TLS
-* The Redis Cloud CA certificates
+* Redis Cloud CA certificates

 ### Download certificates